vozhyk-/emacs/README.md

 ## TODO

+Known problems:
-- segmentation fault while multiple-display.
+- Segmentation fault while multiple-display.
-- sometimes can't send selection data
+- Can't send selection data sometimes.

-Low priority:
+- Only small area is drawn when the frame opens.
+(You can resize it to be correctly drawn.)
+- Tooltips are stressful.
+- Exits when a connection to display server is closed by peer.
+(However I may not be able to resolve.)

+Not implemented:
+- Toolbar.
-- toolbar.
+- Menubar.
-- menubar.
+- Many other features.
-- so many features not supported.

 Those may not be developed because I don't use them.